LLM Configuration

 from neograph import node

-Section titled “Strategies in gather/execute modes”For ReAct modes, the output strategy applies to the final parsing step after the tool loop completes:
+Section titled “Strategies in agent/act modes”For ReAct modes, the output strategy applies to the final parsing step after the tool loop completes:

 "structured": a separatewith_structured_outputcall parses the final answer"json_mode"/"text": the last message in the tool loop is parsed directly as JSON

 Section titled “Backward compatibility”Both the factory and compiler accept multiple signatures.
-The framework inspects your callable at configure_llm() time and passes only the kwargs it declares:
+The framework inspects your callable when compile() builds its runtime bundle, and passes only the kwargs it declares:

 | Callback | Accepted parameters |